quadrismegistus/prosodic/README.md

 #### Loading text

-The first thing to do when using PROSODIC is to give it some text to work with.
+The first thing to do when using  Prosodic is to give it some text to work with.
 There's a few ways of doing this.
 The simplest way is to simply a type in a line, one at a time.
 You can also type `/paste`, and then enter or copy/paste multiple lines in at a time.
 You can also type `/text` to load a text, or `/corpus` to load a folder of text files.
-If you do, you'll be given instructions on how either to specify a relative path from within PROSODIC's corpus folder, or an absolute path to another file or folder on your disk.
-You can also define the text you want to work with as an argument for the command you use to boot PROSODIC with: `python prosodic.py /path/to/my/file.txt`.
+If you do, you'll be given instructions on how either to specify a relative path from within  Prosodic's corpus folder, or an absolute path to another file or folder on your disk.
+You can also define the text you want to work with as an argument for the command you use to boot  Prosodic with: `python prosodic.py /path/to/my/file.txt`.

 #### Checking phonetic/phonological annotations

-Even before metrically parsing the text you've loaded (see below), you can run a few commands to test out how PROSODIC has interpreted the text in terms of its phonetics and phonology.
+Even before metrically parsing the text you've loaded (see below), you can run a few commands to test out how  Prosodic has interpreted the text in terms of its phonetics and phonology.
 The command `/show` will show the phonetic transcription and stress- and weight-profiles for each word:

     000001  of                      P:ʌv                                S:U     W:L
     000002  mans                    P:'mænz                             S:P     W:H